Expect Kuldeep to come in for game against Pakistan: Gavaskar | Sports-Games

 Expect Kuldeep to come in for game against Pakistan: Gavaskar

-Hardik bowling the first over suggests Arshdeep may not play in the next match against Pakistan.
-Gavaskar also explained how batter Sanju Samson, who came in for an unwell Abhishek Sharma, is being hurt by his deep crease movement.
+Former India captain Sunil Gavaskar expects leg-spinner Kuldeep Yadav to come in for pacer Arshdeep Singh in the national teams high-profile T20 World Cup game against arch nemesis Pakistan on Sunday.
 If he plays the next match against Pakistan, he needs to spend more time at the crease, he said.

 - Country: